grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 A team is a group of users within a Grafana instance that have common permissions needs.
 Teams to help make user-permission management more efficient.
 A user can belong to multiple Teams.
 Grafana Teams includes common access to the following:

-- Dashboards
+- dashboards
-- Data sources
+- data sources
+- folders
+- alerts
+- reports
-- Folders
+- cloud access policies
-- Alerts
+- annotations
-- Reports
+- playlists

 To create a Team, complete the following steps: